micbay/RaceTimerAndController/README.md

 # **Hardware Configuration**
 All of the components are readily available and can be connected with basic jumper leads or simple conductor and header pin soldering.
 > ***Note on Housing and Mechanical Interface** - This project only documents the functional electrical and software configuration.
 It can be wired, and used as illustrated for demonstration, however, for repeated, practical usage, the construction of a physical housing and the mechanical lane sensing interface are left up to the implementer to adapt to their specific use.*
-> ***Note on Reference Sources** - All links are for reference only and are not to be taken as an endorsement of any particular component supplier.
-I attempt to reference official Arduino resources whenever possible, but this is also not an endorsment for or against using the Arduino store.*

 ## **Parts for Race Controller**
 - [Arduino Nano](https://www.arduino.cc/en/pmwiki.php?n=Main/ArduinoBoardNano) (or equivalent microntroller module)